 If you think you know your starters and your bench guys during or just after the draft, you are missing the point.

 As such, I've never been in a draft that segregated starters from bench players in the way suggested by someone above.
 One guy might wait until the end of the draft to pick up a guy who is going to start for him at 3B, while I might be picking my 5th OF in the same round.
 There are no starters and bench guys, only guys I start every day, guys I start most days, and guys I start some times.
 As the year goes on, guys play their way from one category to another, and they play their way off of my roster altogether.
 For that matter, the FA pool is one big farm system for my team.
 Every day a new top 100 player is born and another top 100 player dies.
 Being able to recognize these changes and keep your roster current is the very art of fantasy sports.

 As far as dollar values, I can't remember leaving an auction with fewer than 3 or 4 players that I got for 1 dollar, and sometimes I'll have as many as 7 or 8 players at the minimum.
 At the end of the draft there are bargains to be had and if you've still got enough money to spend 5 bucks on the last guy you draft, you probably missed your chance to spend it more effectively.
 I literally can't imagine leaving an auction draft with fewer than two $1 players.

-Users browsing this forum: Imeldapync and 2 guests
+Users browsing this forum: eatyun and 6 guests